Pharmacist CV

 How to add a personal profile for a pharmacist CV

-A personal profile, also known as a summary, is a section at the top of your CV that briefly mentions relevant experience, soft skills, and qualifications for the desired position.
-It is most likely the first thing recruiters or hiring managers will read.
+A personal profile, also known as a personal statement or career objective, is a section at the top of your CV that briefly mentions relevant experience, soft skills, and qualifications for the desired pharmacy job.
+It is usually the first thing recruiters or hiring managers read when looking at your CV.
 Therefore, it should be well-written.
-See our assistant pharmacist CV sample, one for a newly qualified role, and others to learn how to craft a professional and concise summary.
+For more examples, see our assistant pharmacist CV sample, pharmacist for a newly qualified role, pharmacist fresher, and others below to learn how to craft a professional and concise summary.

 Clinical Pharmacist CV personal profile example